Jason Tuori, PT, DPT

 Follow Jason on Twitter @jasontuoript and Instagram @jasontuori.dpt

-Clinically, Jason’s interests are in the management of hip, ankle, and overuse injuries.
-He has presented on the topics of endurance athletic injuries, strength training, footwear, and returning to run following injury at the local, state, and national levels.
-He is the Vice Chair of the Running Special Interest Group and serves on the Nominating Committee of the American Academy of Sports Physical Therapy.
+Clinically, Jason’s interests are in the management of hip and ankle injuries and technological innovation in sports medicine.
+He has presented on the topics of athletic injuries, strength and conditioning, footwear, and returning to performance testing at the national level.
+He serves on the Nominating Committee of the American Academy of Sports Physical Therapy (AASPT) and is the Vice Chair of the Running Special Interest Group.
+Jason was the recipient of the AASPT New Horizon Award and the Scientific Investigator Award for best abstract at the Elite Basketball Rehab Conference in 2025.